-1. Make Prayer the Foundation of Your Follow-Up Plan
+1. Make Prayer the Foundation of Your Follow-up Plan

 Prayer is the most important aspect of follow-up because it moves the heart and hand of God.
-Paul demonstrates the needed emphasis on prayer in follow up in 1 Thessalonians 3:10: "Night and day we pray most earnestly that we may see you again and supply what is lacking in your faith."
+Paul demonstrates the needed emphasis on prayer in follow-up in 1 Thessalonians 3:10: "Night and day [we are] praying exceedingly that we may see your face and perfect what is lacking in your faith."